NATO’s eastern flank

 Bundeswehr | Image: Astrid Höffling | Photo: Jana Neumann

-• 122 Armoured Infantry Battalion from Oberviechtach in Bavaria
+• 122 Mechanised Infantry Battalion from Oberviechtach, Bavaria

-• 203 Tank Battalion from Augustdorf in North Rhine-Westphalia
+• 203 Tank Battalion from Augustdorf, North Rhine-Westphalia

-• The multinational eFPenhanced Forward Presence Battle Group Lithuania is the third major combat unit to be integrated into the Bundeswehr brigade in Lithuania
+• and the mutinational eFPenhanced Forward Presence Battlegroup Lithuania which will be the third combat unit to be integrated into the Bundeswehr Brigade in Lithuania.

 Clear commitment to the Alliance

-Together, they amount to about 800 German military personnel who are already serving in Lithuania.
-Other NATO Allies are participating on a rotational basis: at present, Norway, the Netherlands, Belgium, the Czech Republic and Luxembourg are providing military personnel for the eFPenhanced Forward Presence battle group in Lithuania.
-The entire multinational battle group in Lithuania comprises about 1,500 men and women.
+A total of approximately 800 German military personnel are already serving in Lithuania.
+Other NATO Allies are participating in turns: At present, Norway, the Netherlands, Belgium, the Czech Republic and Luxembourg are providing military personnel to the eFPenhanced Forward Presence Battlegroup in Lithuania.

-NATO has deployed military personnel in multinational battle groups for deterrence and defence not only to Lithuania, but also to the Baltic states of Estonia and Latvia as well as Poland.
-More than 1,000 servicemen and women are stationed there for six months each.
-In addition to Germany in Lithuania, the UKUnited Kingdom is involved in Estonia, Canada in Latvia and the USUnited States in Poland as framework and lead nations.
-Four other battle groups are at the ready in Bulgaria, Romania, Slovakia and Hungary.
+NATO has deployed military personnel in multinational Battlegroups for deterrence and defence not only to Lithuania, but also to the Baltic states of Estonia and Latvia as well as to Poland.
+More than 1,000 military personnel are stationed there for tours of six months each.
+Besides Germany in Lithuania, the United Kingdom is engaged as a framework nation in Estonia, Canada in Latvia and the United States in Poland.
+Four additional Battlegroups are available in Bulgaria, Romania, Slovakia and Hungary.

 Unparalleled in the history of the Bundeswehr